VaxU

 Family & Friends

-Family and friends seem to have the most immediate impact on students' COVID-19 vaccination beliefs.
+Family and friends have the most impact on students' COVID-19 vaccination beliefs

 5